tn16jv/Crypto-Miner/README.md

 # Crypto Miner

-Hashing algorithm for Crypto purposes in C++.
+Hashing algorithm for Crypto purposes.
+Written in C++.